GalaxAI/afterhourspapers/README.md

-# ding 💡
+# afterhourspapers
-This is a collection of implementations of ML/AI papers
+This is a collection of implementations of ML/AI papers in PyTorch.

+> There will be a similar repository for tinygrad WIP.

 ### papers
 1. [GPT](./ding/gpt/README.md)